 When a business centre is set up, there are certain fixed costs regardless of the number of occupants.
 These include the fit-out, furniture, and equipment, the cost of maintenance, staff salaries, utility costs, and other expenses.
 These considerable costs can be amortized over the numbers occupying an office when there are more people sharing the office the costs are spread over greater numbers, reducing the financial burden the centre has to bear.
 This also goes for investments in technology, insurance, security services.
 All essential costs for running a business centre which can be shared.

 Shared offices also bring in extra revenues for the centre’s manifold services.
 There are more people needing prime meeting and conference rooms and the centre’s administrative and other services, all of which are chargeable as extras, on a pay-by-use basis.
 Shared offices in Navi Mumbai bring in considerable revenues with these services.

 There is a value attached to shared offices that goes beyond these revenue-spinners.
 Every office workspace has a buzz, energy enhanced by the profile of its users.
 People who use shared offices bring in diverse skills and experiences.
 There is a certain vibrancy, an ambiance that makes for creativity, innovation, and productivity.
 As a result, the centre attracts more occupants.
 There are higher levels of service, the best amenities are introduced, the right calibre of tenants intermingle.
 Networking opportunities abound.
 All this adds to the business centre’s brand value which has a definite impact on the bottom line.

 Shared offices do not need added investment to be viable.
 In fact, they share the cost of running the office.
 They represent a good Return on Investment and accrue value by enhancing the business centre’s profile.
-As shared offices in Andheri, Navi Mumbai, and Mumbai show, there’s a profitable asset in your business centre waiting to be exploited.
+As coworking space in Kolkata or shared offices in Andheri, Navi Mumbai, and Mumbai show, there’s a profitable asset in your business centre waiting to be exploited.